nicholas-chin/faker-tutorial-2025-Summer/databricks_free_edition.md

    - <img width="400" height="450" alt="image" src="https://github.com/user-attachments/assets/662bd751-aeaa-4c38-9770-a7bff7a09687" />
 1. Go back to Databricks Free Edition, paste or enter the verification code received in your email.
    - <img width="400" height="350" alt="image" src="https://github.com/user-attachments/assets/98da6f6d-6e2f-4618-8a5d-a4f2dc59aba9" />
-1. If the verification code is correct or not expired, one more step, that is to choose your team's Databricks Free Edition account.
+1. If the verification code is correct and not expired, one final step, that is to choose your team's Databricks Free Edition account.
+If you choose the wrong account, you may have to sign out and login again.
-   - if you are team captain, you are the account owner (the name of the account is set by you when you create the account).
+   - if you are team captain, you are the account owner (name of account is set by you when you create the account).
-   - if you are team member, choose the team account (name of the account should be your team number and name, such as 99_hackhero), you will not own a Databricks Account if you did not create a free personal Databricks account yourself.
+   - if you are team member, choose the team account (name of account should be your team number and name, such as 99_hackhero), you will not own a Databricks Account if you did not create a free personal Databricks account yourself.
    - <img width="400" height="350" alt="image" src="https://github.com/user-attachments/assets/dc512042-930a-4730-889c-b2804df2b545" />